open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 delivery, which may result in duplicate data on the server side.
 This is a deliberate choice and is considered to be the right tradeoff for telemetry data.

-### Partial Success
+#### Partial Success Retry

+Each server has its particularities and its way of treating data.
+There can be many reasons why a given server only accepted parts of an OTLP request (e.g. quota exceeded, data not conforming with the server's standards, etc).

+The protocol offers a basic way of communicating partial reception success from the server to the client.
+Such partial success information contains how many spans/data points/log records were accepted and a general error message.
+With only such information it is not feasible to achieve any type of automatic retry by clients.

-The protocol does not attempt to communicate partial reception success from the server to the client (i.e. when part of the data can be received by the server and part of it cannot).
+The protocol does not give guidance on how such partial success requests can be retried by clients.
 Attempting to do so would complicate the protocol and implementations significantly and is left out as a possible future area of work.

 ## Future Versions and Interoperability